leonuz/leonuz.github.io/_posts/2023-04-24-conspiracy-nut.markdown

 Now we know that **Firefox** is the application that we must investigate in depth, we begin to dump all the processes associated with **Firefox** in order to investigate each one of them.
 There are 12 processes in total identified with PID 1936, 2404, 1344, 2772, 1608, 800, 2532, 880, 2332, 1964, 3128, 3240.
 We use the module named [windows.memmap](https://volatility3.readthedocs.io/en/latest/volatility3.plugins.windows.memmap.html)

-After some time we found that PID 880 contains the information we are looking for, the "evidence" that our "friend" preaching about.
+After some time we found that PID 880 contains the information we are looking for, the "evidence" that our "friend" was preaching about.

 {%- highlight bash -%}
 ┌──(leonuz㉿sniperhack)-[~/Downloads/ctf/space23]